ibm-cloud-docs/key-protect/index.md

 <dl>
   <dt>Root keys</dt>
     <dd>Root keys are symmetric key-wrapping keys that you fully manage in {{site.data.keyword.keymanagementserviceshort}}.
 You can use a root key to protect other cryptographic keys with advanced encryption.
-To learn more, see <a href="/docs/services/key-protect/concepts/envelope-encryption.html">Envelope encryption</a>.</dd>
+To learn more, see <a href="/docs/services/key-protect?topic=key-protect-envelope-encryption">Protecting data with envelope encryption</a>.</dd>
   <dt>Standard keys</dt>
     <dd>Standard keys are symmetric keys that are used for cryptography.
 You can use a standard key to directly encrypt and decrypt data.</dd>
 </dl>